 The Company classifies its investments in accordance with the requirements of the 1940 Act.
 Under the 1940 Act, "Control Investments" are defined as investments in companies in which the Company owns more than 25% of the voting securities or has rights to maintain greater than 50% of the board representation; and, "Affiliate Investments" are defined as investments in companies in which the Company owns between 5% and 25% of the voting securities.
-Under the 1940 Act, "Non-Control/ Non-Affiliate Investments" are defined as investments that are neither Control Investments nor Affiliate Investments.
+Under the 1940 Act, "Non-Control/ Non-Affiliate Investments" are defined as investments are defined as investments are defined as investments.